 If you have gas cans in your trunk or backseat, check if they are properly sealed and maintained.

-Leave your car windows open to air out the fumes.
+To fix this you can leave your car windows open to air out the fumes.
 If the spill is on the floor of your car, you can try to clean it with a wet/dry vacuum or with soap and warm water.
 If the spill is on your shoes or clothes, take them off and wash them.

 If you still can’t find the source of why your car smell like gas, move on to the next reason.

 You may have noticed that most of the reasons so far have been related to spills.
-That’s because one of the most common reasons why your car might smell like gas is because of a pill.
+That’s because one of the most common reasons why your car might smell like gas is because of a spill.
 The next two reasons are not related to spills, so if you’ve ruled out all the previous reasons, read on.